anrieff/libcpuid/Readme.md

 Configuring after checkout
 --------------------------

-Under linux, where you download the sources, there's no configure script to run.
+Under Linux, where you download the sources, there's no configure script to run.
 This is because it isn't a good practice to keep such scripts in a source control system.
 To create it, you need to run the following commands once, after you checkout the libcpuid sources